yuanners/tp/docs/UserGuide.md

 ##### Basic Mode Add an Item

-To add an item to the menu, use the command `additem`.
+To add an item to the menu, use the command `additem` or `1`.
 You will then be prompted to input a name, and a price.

 ###### Example of Usage